dba vs phd

 Choose a DBA if:

-• You prefer part-time study while working.
+• You prefer balancing study with professional work

 Choose a PhD if:

-• You enjoy scholarly work and publishing.
+• You enjoy theoretical exploration and publishing

 Conclusion